 [View it in a different version by clicking here; also listen to chapter 18.]

-† Watch the video clip of Acts 16:34–18:11, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,
+† Watch this video clip of Acts 16:34–18:11, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,

 18 After this, Paul left Athens and went to Corinth.
 2There he met a Jew named Aquila, a native of Pontius, who had recently come from Italy with his wife Priscilla, because Claudius had ordered all Jews to leave Rome.
 Paul went to see them, 3and because he was a tentmaker as they were, he stayed and worked with them.
 4Every Sabbath he reasoned in the synagogue, trying to persuade Jews and Greeks.